a2go/web-workshop/20-request-logging/README.md

-# 19. Metrics

-- Import `expvar` to expose custom variables to external clients.
+# 20. Request Logging

-- Add middleware to track number of requests, number of errors, and current goroutine count.
+- Add a middleware to log something for each request.
+- Requires creating a struct with some request values and passing it down through context.
+- Ensure web.Respond updates the value.
+- Extract error handling to a middleware so it can finish before the request logger.